open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 ## Logging inside a OTTL function

 To emit logs inside a OTTL function, add a parameter of type [`component.TelemetrySettings`](https://pkg.go.dev/go.opentelemetry.io/collector/component#TelemetrySettings) or `zap.Logger` to the function signature.
-For `component.TelemetrySettings`, the OTTL will inject the TelemetrySettings that were passed to `NewParser` into the function, which includes the collector's logger.
+For `component.TelemetrySettings`, the OTTL will inject the TelemetrySettings that were passed to `NewParser` into the function, which includes the Collector's logger.
 For `zap.Logger`, the OTTL will inject the TelemetrySettings' Logger only.
-Use `component.TelemetrySettings` if you need all the collector's telemetry settings and use `zap.Logger` if all you need is a logger.
+Use `component.TelemetrySettings` if you need all the Collector's telemetry settings and use `zap.Logger` if all you need is a logger.

 ## Examples